flaribbit/Sketchfab-dl/README.md

 # Sketchfab-dl
-Downloader 3d model from [Sketchfab](https://sketchfab.com/) in .NET
+Downloader for 3d model from [Sketchfab](https://sketchfab.com/) in .NET

 ## Options
 ```csharp